aleckirkley/MDL_regionalization/README.md

 If you use this algorithm or the accompanying data, please cite:

 A. Kirkley, Spatial regionalization based on optimal information compression.
-Preprint arXiv:2111.01813 (2022).
+Communications Physics 5, 249 (2022).